 Download the index pages for the SLT Toolkit here

-If you have any questions, comments, or suggestions for improving our Toolkit, please email Lisa – we’d love to hear from you.
+If you have any questions, comments, or suggestions for improving our Toolkit, please email Andrea – we’d love to hear from you.

 If you have used this service in the past, and would like to provide us with feedback as part of the NHS “Friends and Family Test” (FFT) please select one of the links below:

 To access and complete the FFT click here >